 This route is aimed at students who wish to continue on to further and higher education to undertake A-level and university qualifications.
 A full complement of GCSEs is offered to achieve the English Baccalaureate: English; Maths; at least two Sciences; History or Geography; and a Modern Foreign Language.

 All our 16-19 qualifications at Post 16 include one or more academic, applied or vocational qualifications that stretch the student and link clearly to training, employment or higher education, or work preparation.
-Any students who attend the academy at Post 16 and do not have GCSE A*-C in maths or English work towards the achievement of these qualifications as part of their programme.
+Any students who attend the academy at Post 16 and do not have GCSE A*-C in maths or English, work towards the achievement of these qualifications as part of their programme.
 The 16-19 qualifications also allow for meaningful work experience (related to the vocational area) or other non-qualification activity to develop students’ personal skills which prepare them for employment, training or higher/further education.

 All our curriculum pathways for 16-19 focus on maximising progression to the next stage of education, employment or an apprenticeship.

 Here at Oasis Academy Lister Park, we believe that homework is an integral and important part of a child's education.
 Homework assists students in improving their academic skills and helps in the development of study skills.
 Homework involves parents/guardians in their child's education and helps them to monitor progress.
 Homework helps students develop values such as responsibility, independence, time management and perseverance.
 To view our homework plans for this year, please click here.

 Preparing students for life in Modern Britain

-Fundamental British values are notably, understanding the value and importance of democracy, rule of law, respect for individual liberty and mutual respect and tolerance of those of different faiths and beliefs.
+Fundamental British values are notably understanding the value and importance of democracy, rule of law, respect for individual liberty and mutual respect and tolerance of those of different faiths and beliefs.
 Our curriculum is broad and balanced and prepares pupils for the opportunities, responsibilities and experiences of later life in Modern Britain.

 We actively promote fundamental British values, promote pupils' spiritual, moral, social and cultural development and we have a balanced approach to the teaching of R.E.
 Pupils engage in extra-curricular activity and volunteer in the local community.
-A clear programme of SMSC which provides guidance on right and wrong is attached here.